My Stepmom Threw Me Out with Nothing but My Dad's Old Work Boots After His Death – She Had No Idea What He'd Secretly Glued Inside the Sole

 "Already working on it."
 He smiled.
 "Ray wanted you protected, my girl.
 He made me promise that if you hadn't shown up in 60 days after his passing, I'd have to find you myself.
 I have copies of everything here."

-With Dan's help, I cashed the bonds and opened an account in my name.
+Later, with Dan's help, I cashed the bonds and opened an account in my name.

 Then, I started fixing myself.

-I didn't feel like I was winning.
+It didn't feel like winning.

 The day I signed the lease for my dad's old workshop, I stood in the empty space and cried for ten minutes.
+I flipped the light switch — nothing.
+I tried again.
+The bulbs buzzed, then flickered on like they were waking up, too.

 "Okay, Dad," I said, wiping my face.
 "I'm here."